List of Teenage Mutant Ninja Turtles characters: Chrome Dome

 Chrome Dome is a robotic member of the Foot Clan.

 Chrome Dome first appeared in the 1987 animated series voiced by Peter Renaday.
 He first appears in the episode "Planet of the Turtleoids", in which he is built by Shredder to supervise the Foot Soldiers in the construction of the Technodrome Mark-II.
 He is destroyed by the Turtles by disabling a main chip on his back.
 He returns in the episode "Night of the Rogues", only to be destroyed by Casey Jones.

 A series of Chrome Dome robots appear in the 2012 series, voiced by Nolan North.
 They are modeled after Chris Bradford's dark ninja outfit.

-Foot Elites

-The Foot Elites are the elite squads of Shredder in the Mirage and IDW comics.
-The Foot Elite also appears in the 2003 animated series.

-Foot Mystics

-The Foot Mystics are Foot Ninjas that mastered the art of magic.
-They first appeared in the 2003 animated series and later in the Mirage series.
-In the 2012 animated series, Karai's friend Shinigami is a Foot Mystic.
+Chrome Dome appears in Teenage Mutant Ninja Turtles: Chrome Alone 2 – Lost in New Jersey, voiced by Zach Woods.
+This version is a benevolent A.I.

+Pizzaface

+Pizzaface (sometimes spelled Pizza Face) is a villain associated with pizza.

+In the toyline associated with the 1980s TV series, Pizzaface is Shredder's personal pizza chef.
+When he used a retro-mutagen oven to enhance himself, the Ninja Turtles pulled him out of it.
+This gives Pizzaface the ability to manipulate anything pizza-related.

+In the 2012 TV series, Pizza Face started out as a pizza chef named Antonio (voiced by John DiMaggio).
+When a canister of mutagen fell near his restaurant, he used it on his pizza assuming that it would be a good topping as he tasted it.
+This ended up mutating him into a mutant pizza that can manipulate pizzas.